Dan Wolf

 Daniel A. Wolf (born August 11, 1957) is an American entrepreneur, aircraft pilot, and politician.
 In 1989, he founded the Cape Cod-based airline Cape Air, which originally flew between Provincetown and Boston in Massachusetts, and has since expanded internationally.
 In 2010, he was elected to the Massachusetts Senate to represent the Cape and Islands district.
-He ran unopposed in 2012, and was subsequently re-elected to a third term in 2014.
-During his tenure, he has emerged as a progressive leader in the Senate, advocating for renewable energy, increased minimum wage, and universal health care.
+He ran unopposed in 2012, and was re-elected to a third term in 2014.
+During his tenure, he emerged as a progressive leader in the Senate, advocating for renewable energy, increased minimum wage, and universal health care.

 On June 10, 2013, he announced his intention to seek the Democratic nomination for Governor of Massachusetts in the 2014 election.
 Following an injunction by the State Ethics Commission over his ownership of Cape Air, he announced the suspension of his campaign and his intent to appeal the ruling.
 Although the Commission eventually ruled in his favor, the nomination process was already well along, and he would eventually run for re-election to the Senate.

-In 2015, Wolf confirmed that he would not seek a fourth term by running for re-election in 2016.
+In 2015, Wolf confirmed that he would not seek a fourth term in the Massachusetts Senate by running for re-election in 2016.
 He was succeeded by Julian Cyr (D-Truro).
 There remains speculation as to whether he will return to focusing on work as owner and pilot for his airline company, although he is considered a potential candidate for Governor in the future.

 Early life and education

-Wolf was born on August 11, 1957, in Philadelphia, Pennsylvania, and spent summers in Cape Cod with his family.
-Wolf attended the Germantown Friends School in Philadelphia, and went on to receive a Bachelor of Arts in political science from Wesleyan University in 1980.
+Wolf was born on August 11, 1957, in Philadelphia, Pennsylvania, and spent summers in Cape Cod, Massachusetts, with his family.
+He attended Germantown Friends School in Philadelphia, and went on to receive a Bachelor of Arts in political science from Wesleyan University in 1980.
 After college he earned a degree in Airframe and Power Plant Maintenance at the Quaker School of Aeronautics.
 He earned a private and commercial pilot's license while working in Boston as a community and union organizer.
 In the 1980s he was the manager of the Chatham Municipal Airport and worked as a flight instructor before founding Cape Air in 1988.